Download the Student Rights and Responsibilities Handbook

 Intimidation is any communication or action directed against another student that threatens or induces a sense of fear and/or inferiority.
 Retaliation may be considered a form of intimidation.

 Anyone can report allegations of bullying, harassment and intimidation.
-Students, parents, teachers, school administration, other staff, school volunteers or the community-at-large may report these behaviors.
+Students, parents, teachers, school administration, other staff, school volunteers or the community-at-large must report these behaviors.

-All reports are to be submitted digitally via the Online Bullying, Harassment or Intimidation Reporting Application.
-Reports must be promptly and appropriately investigated by school administrators/designee, consistent with due process rights, using the Bullying, Harassment, or Intimidation Incident School Investigation Form within two (2) school days after receipt of a report.
-Submission of a report may be made via a web link enter stopbullying.pgcps.org into any internet browser, or visit the Apple App Store or Android Google Play Store using the search terms "PGCPS iStopbullying" to download to your mobile device.
+All reports are to be submitted digitally via the Online Bullying, Harassment or Intimidation Reporting App.
+Reports must be promptly and appropriately investigated by school administrators/designee, consistent with due process rights, using the Bullying, Harassment, or Intimidation Incident School Investigation form within two (2) school days after receipt of a report.
+Submission of a report may be made via a web link by entering stopbullying.pgcps.org into any Internet browser, or visit the Apple App Store or Android Google Play Store using the search terms “PGCPS iStopbullying” to download to your mobile device.

 Once the report is submitted to the school, the administration or the administrative designee will promptly and appropriately conduct an investigation.
-Findings of the investigation will be documented on the Bullying, Harassments or Intimidation Incident School Investigation Form.
+Findings of the investigation will be documented on the Bullying, Harassments or Intimidation Incident School Investigation form.
 The school will notify parents of the targeted student and the offender of the outcome of the investigation once the investigation has been completed.
-The notification must respect the confidentiality of the targeted student and the offender.
-Therefore, specific information related to disciplinary consequences will not be provided (Administrative Procedure 5143 Bullying, Harassment or Intimidation).
-If bullying, harassment or intimidation is substantiated, the school team should develop a plan of support.
+The notification must respect the confidentiality of the targeted student and the offender; therefore, specific information related to disciplinary consequences will not be provided (See Administrative Procedure 5143 Bullying, Harassment or Intimidation).
+If bullying, harassment or intimidation is substantiated, the school team should develop a plan of support for both targeted student and alleged offender.

 |